CLICK A NAME BELOW TO VIEW THE ARTIST BIO

 (CIMF Artist-Faculty)

-Acclaimed as a violinist of “compelling presence, fearless attack, and technical aplomb and bravado” (New London’s The Day),Chelsea Starbuck Smith is a young artist becoming recognized for her infectious enthusiasm for the violin.
-She has performed as solo and chamber artist in venues across the United States and abroad, including David Geffen Hall, Elbphilharmonie, Musikverein Wien, Citi Field, Carnegie Hall, Palais de Fontainebleau, and Centre National des Arts.
+Acclaimed as a violinist of “compelling presence, fearless attack, and technical aplomb and bravado” (New London’s The Day),Chelsea Starbuck Smith is a young artist known for her infectious enthusiasm for the violin.
+She has performed as solo and chamber artist in venues across the United States and abroad, including Madison Square Garden, Radio City Music Hall, David Geffen Hall, Elbphilharmonie, Musikverein Wien, Citi Field, Carnegie Hall, Palais de Fontainebleau in France, and Centre National des Arts in Ottawa.

-As a chamber and orchestral musician, Chelsea is at home with both classical and crossover styles.
-Recent collaborators include Baz Luhrmann for the Met Gala 2019, Chris Thile of the Punch Brothers, Kelly Clarkson, Debbie Harry & Blondie, and The Knights Chamber Orchestra.
-Chelsea is a section-member of the Radio City Christmas Spectacular orchestra pit as well as concertmaster for Broadway’s A Christmas Carol.
+As a chamber, theater, and orchestral musician, Chelsea is at home with both classical and crossover styles.
+Recent collaborators include Diana Ross, Baz Luhrmann for the Met Gala, Chris Thile of the Punch Brothers, The Eagles, Kelly Clarkson, Debbie Harry & Blondie, and The Knights Chamber Orchestra.
+Chelsea has performed in over ten Broadway and off-Broadway shows, is a regular section-member of the Radio City Christmas Spectacular orchestra, and has served as concertmaster for Broadway’s A Christmas Carol and Rocktopia.
+See below for more theater credits.
+As one-half of the crossover violin duo, Les Deux, she has been hailed as “unarguably gifted with a keen ear for arranging” by the New York Examiner.
+In 2015 the duo dazzled Citi Field with Chelsea’s original arrangement of the Star-Spangled Banner at a New York Mets home game.

 (CIMF Artist-Faculty)

-Rémy Taghavi is a highly sought-after bassoonist based in the Northeast, and has performed, toured and recorded with numerous groups across North America, South America, and Asia.
-Praised for his “precise fingerwork…and impeccable breath support” (Washington Classical Review), Rémy has held the position of principal bassoon with the New Haven Symphony Orchestra since 2018 and has performed with the Orpheus Chamber Orchestra, the Las Vegas Philharmonic, Orchestra New England (ONE), and the Cape and Princeton Symphonies, among others.
+Noted for his “bubbling, charming” playing, Rémy Taghavi is a highly sought-after bassoonist and educator based in the Northeast, and has performed, toured and recorded with numerous groups across North America, South America, and Asia.
+Rémy has held the position of principal bassoon with the New Haven Symphony Orchestra since 2018 and has performed with the Orpheus Chamber Orchestra, the Las Vegas Philharmonic, Orchestra New England (ONE), and the Cape and Princeton Symphonies, among others.
 He has previously been an associate member of the Civic Orchestra of Chicago and a substitute member of Symphony in C. His playing can be heard on ONE’s upcoming album of the orchestral music of Charles Ives on the NAXOS label.
 Rémy has performed as a soloist with the Stony Brook Symphony Orchestra and the New York Symphonic Ensemble at Fukuoka Symphony Hall (Japan) and the United Nations (NY).

 As a chamber musician, Rémy has given performances at the Banff Centre, Domaine Forget, Bravo!
-Vail, the White Mountains Chamber Music Festival, the Atlantic Music Festival, FIMAC, Montréal/New Musics Festival, the Bermuda Festival, and the Annapolis Chamber Music Festival, of which he is co-director and founder.
-Mr. Taghavi is the bassoonist in Frisson, the New York-based chamber ensemble whose performances have been called “musical perfection” (Royal Gazette, Bermuda).
+Vail, the Atlantic Music Festival, FIMAC, Montréal/New Musics Festival, the Bermuda Festival, and the Annapolis Chamber Music Festival, of which he is co-director and founder.
+Mr. Taghavi is the bassoonist in Frisson, the New York-based nonet whose performances have been called “musical perfection” (Royal Gazette, Bermuda).
 He is also a member of SoundMind, a modern wind quintet which performs music by living composers alongside re-imagined works from across an expanse of style, genre, and instrumentation.
 Rémy is an alumnus of Ensemble Connect, a chamber music and career-development fellowship of Carnegie Hall and The Juilliard School.

 Mr. Taghavi is Assistant Professor of Bassoon at the University of Massachusetts Amherst and faculty at the Rocky Ridge Music Center’s Young Artist Seminar (Colorado).
 From 2014 to 2019 he was an instructor of music technology in the Evening Division at The Juilliard School.
 In addition to his faculty positions, he has given masterclasses at numerous colleges and universities across the country.
 Rémy graduated with a Bachelor’s in Music from the University of Southern California, received a Master’s degree from The Juilliard School, and completed his doctorate at Stony Brook University.
 His primary teachers include Dr. Frank Morelli, Judith Farmer, and Norbert Nielubowski.
-For more information visit www.remytaghavi.com
+Remy’s website: remytaghavi.com